Tai-Min/MODBUS-Slave-Cpp/README.md

   //other products, it is recommended to support also No parity mode.
 The default parity mode must be even parity.
   //Remark : the use of no parity requires 2 stop bits."
-  //source: MODBUS over Serial Line Specification and Implementation Guide V1.02 Serial.begin(115200, SERIAL_8E1);//you don't need to set it like this but make sure both client and server use equally configured serial
+  //source: MODBUS over Serial Line Specification and Implementation Guide V1.02
+  //you don't need to set it like this but make sure both client and server use equally configured Serial.begin(115200, SERIAL_8E1);serial
 }

 void loop()